Klobbix/Pixeler/README.md

 ### License
 Pixeler is licensed under the MIT License.
 See the LICENSE file for more details.

-Acknowledgments
+### Acknowledgments

-    Tesseract-OCR: For the powerful OCR capabilities.
+    pytesseract: For the powerful OCR capabilities.
     OpenCV: For the robust computer vision tools.
     PyAutoGUI: For providing easy-to-use cross-platform GUI automation tools.